faridarif/faridarif.github.io/all_collections/_posts/2024-10-15-CurtinCTF2024-iHeader.md

 ```python
 89 50 4E 47 0D 0A 1A 0A
 ```
+This is called PNG signature.
 Any deviation means the file likely isn’t a valid PNG.
 This helps programs identify the file as a PNG.
 A **chunk** in a PNG file is a self-contained block of data with the following structure:

 1. **Length (4 bytes):**
     - Specifies the size of the chunk data.